Northeastern-Electric-Racing/Telemetry-Hub/README.md

 Python resources:
 - [Object-Oriented Guide](https://www.pythontutorial.net/python-oop/)
 - [Documentation](https://realpython.com/documenting-python-code/)

-## Setup and Installation
-The pipenv library is used to extablish a virtual project environment.
-The only prerequisite is that you have python version 3.10 installed ([here](https://www.python.org/downloads/)).

-Follow the steps below to run the project:
-1. Clone the repo
-2. Install pipenv globally (`pip install --user pipenv`)
-3. Navigate to the main directory (/Telemetry-Hub) and run `pipenv install` to install all project dependencies
-4. Run `pipenv shell` to activate the virtual environment
-5. Start the app with the command `python start.py`

 ## Running Processing Library
 To avoid the overhead of the GUI on large files, the ner_processing library can be run seperately.
 Follow the below steps: